NSSTC/sim-ecs/README.md

 ```

 The counter example is a very small, minimal example to get a quick overview.
 It increases a number a few times and then terminates.
-You can run it using:

 ### Events